-Goodwill and intangible assets with indefinite lives are not subject to amortization, but are tested for impairment on an annual basis during the fourth quarter or whenever events or changes in circumstances indicate the carrying amount of these assets may not be recoverable.
-We first conduct an assessment of qualitative factors to determine whether it is more likely than not that the fair value of our reporting unit is less than its carrying amount.
-If we determine that it is more likely than not that the fair value of our reporting unit is less than its carrying amount.
+Goodwill and intangible assets with indefinite lives are not subject to amortization but are tested for impairment on an annual basis during the fourth quarter or whenever events or changes in circumstances indicate the carrying amount of these assets may not be recoverable.
+We first assess qualitative factors to determine whether it is more likely than not that the fair value of our reporting unit is less than its carrying amount.
 If we determine that it is more likely than not that the fair value of our reporting unit is less than its carrying amount, we then conduct a two-step test for impairment of goodwill.
 In the first step, we compare the fair value of our reporting unit to its carrying value.
 If the fair value of our reporting unit exceeds its carrying value, goodwill is not considered impaired and no further analysis is required.
 If the carrying value of the reporting unit exceeds its fair value, then the second step of the impairment test must be performed in order to determine the implied fair value of the goodwill.
 If the carrying value of the goodwill exceeds its implied fair value, then an impairment loss equal to the difference would be recorded.

 We evaluate our finite-lived intangible assets and other long-lived assets for indicators of possible impairment when events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 If any indicator of impairment exists, we assess the recoverability of the affected asset by determining whether the carrying value of the asset can be recovered through undiscounted future operating cash flows.
-If impairment is indicated, we estimate the asset's fair value using future discounted cash flows associated with the use of the asset, and adjust the carrying value of the asset accordingly.
+If impairment is indicated, we estimate the asset's fair value using future discounted cash flows associated with the use of the asset and adjust the carrying value of the asset accordingly.